siya-patil/lossy-float-compression/README.md

 - The code processes floating-point numbers and applies the lossy compression.
 - The compressed data can later be decompressed with an aim to recover the original values.

+## How to Run on Your Local Machine

+ - ### Prerequisites

+Python 3.7+

+NumPy

+Matplotlib (for visualization)

+- ### Clone the repository

+git clone <url>

 ## Usage
 - The implementation is designed for efficient storage in high-energy physics applications.
 - Future improvements can optimize trade-offs between storage size and numerical accuracy.

 ## Future Work
-- Implement adaptive precision control based on application requirements.
+- Implement adaptive precision control to dynamically adjust compression based on dataset characteristics
 - Optimize the compression method for different numerical distributions in high-energy physics datasets.
-- Integration with real HEP datasets.
+- Integration with real HEP datasets to test on actual experimental data
 - Explore Hybrid compression techniques